FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 ## Charge

-A row in a FOCUS compatible cost and usage data associated with the usage of a service.
+A row in a FOCUS compatible cost and usage dataset.

 ## Commitment